-This was an accompaniment for a lamb stew type item I made last night.
+This was an accompaniment to a lamb stew type item I made last night.

-I’m very luck to have a husband who enjoys making pie crust.
+I’m very lucky to have a husband who enjoys making pie crust.
 He made a savory crust with black pepper and fresh rosemary for this dish.

 Roasted Winter Vegetable Pot Pie